FuelLabs/fuels-rs/docs/src/testing/the-setup-program-test-macro.md

 - create multiple wallets
 - create specific assets, etc.

-However, it is often the case that we want to test only the contract methods and we want to deploy the contract with the default configuration parameters.
-The `setup_program_test!` macro can do exactly that.
+However, it is often the case that we want to quickly set up a test with default values and work directly with contract or script instances.
+The `setup_program_test!` can do exactly that.

 ---